 Consumption of cherry juice regularly helps in the lowering of uric acid levels in the body.
 The damage caused to the joints by uric acid crystals can also repaired by the regular consumption of cherry juice or simply fresh cherries.

 Colon Cancer Prevention

-For a healthy cardiovascular system, the consumption of cherries is recommended.
-They contain flavonoids, which are known to be good for cardiovascular health.
-Other than flavonoids, they also contain a lot of nutrients, like vitamin A, beta carotene, phenol, and melatonin.
-All the nutrients present in cherries help in maintaining healthy joints.
+For a healthy cardiovascular system, consuming cherries is recommended.
+They contain flavonoids, which are good for cardiovascular health.
+It has nutrients, vitamin A, beta carotene, phenol, melatonin, which maintain healthy joints.